Cabs-R/ML/README.md

 # ML
-Beginner steps on Machine Learning
+In this repo you could find some examples of Machine Learning Algorithms